dimitri-nicolo/calico/reference/architecture/overview.md

 The following diagram shows the components that comprise a Kubernetes on-premises deployment using the {{site.prodname}} CNI for networking and network policy.

-**Tip**: For best visbility, right-click the image and select "Open image in new tab"
+**Tip**: For best visibility, right-click on the image below and select "Open image in new tab"

 ![calico-components]({{site.baseurl}}/images/architecture-ee.svg)